mybest

 Wireless Connectivity

-A projector with satisfactory wireless connectivity and internet functionality will be one that doesn't require a Fire TV Stick and allows easy access to popular services.
-Here's now we conducted our tests.
+A projector with satisfactory wireless connectivity and internet functionality is one that doesn't require a Fire TV Stick and allows easy access to popular services.
+Here's how we conducted our tests.

 Scoring Method

-Testers checked each product and scored them based on various aspects, summarizing the scores into a recommendation level for each product.
+Testers checked each projector and scored them based on various aspects, summarizing the scores into a recommendation level for each product.

 • Is the device compatible with major streaming services?